-"BEDROCK' as a title for the festival extends from the physical sandstone foundations of the city to become a metaphor for its distinctive civic values, haunted by its colonial past.
-While responding to these contexts, I asked the invited artists to present their own 'bedrock'; to share the values, people and places that ground them, which includes family and chosen family, ancestral cultural heritage, and environments that nurture and restore them.
-All of these artworks and responses are now layered across the city and I'm so delighted to welcome everyone to experience Liverpool Biennial 2025 this summer."
+"BEDROCK' as a title and holding space for the festival extends from the physical sandstone foundations of the city to become a metaphor for its distinctive civic values, that are haunted by its colonial past.
+While responding to these contexts, I asked the invited artists to present their own 'bedrock'; to share the values, people and places that ground them, which here includes family and chosen family, ancestral cultural heritage carried across generations, and nature that nurtures and restores them.
+'BEDROCK' is the place we start from together."